 When the Red Hoffman Cup Matches started in 2005 as the Northern New Jersey “A” Team Matches, there were no multiclub, men’s, scratch interclub competitions in northern New Jersey.
 Members from the Rock Spring Club, notably Kevin Casey and Bill Frese, asked other clubs in the immediate vicinity if they would be interested in participating in such a competition.
 The initial response from many clubs was tepid, and a few took a "wait and see" approach to determine if the event was compelling enough to get involved.
 However, by late winter of 2005, Montclair Golf Club, Spring Brook Country Club and Fairmount Country Club had joined Rock Spring as charter members of the competition.

 These clubs settled on an early spring date, as much to avoid conflicts with existing association competitions and club events as to get an early start on the upcoming season.
-This first competition among these four clubs was held in Spring, 2005, and won by Fairmount.
+This first competition among these four clubs was held in spring, 2005, and ultimately won by Fairmount.
 Led by Al Small and Craig Smith (both fresh from competing in the Metropolitan Golf Association’s Carey Cup against the Golfing Union of Ireland), Fairmount prevailed over Montclair, 8 to 4.

 As it turned out, that would be Montclair’s last loss in the Matches for the next several years.
 In fact, Montclair held the Hoffman Cup from 2006 to 2010, but in 2011, the West Orange club just missed making the Finals.
 Taking the mantle from Montclair in 2011 was Baltusrol Golf Club, which won by eight strokes over Hamilton Farm Golf Club at Essex County Country Club, and which held on to win again at home in 2012 against newcomer, Black Oak Golf Club.

 Within a few years of the first matches, the Hoffman Cup grew steadily by four clubs a year.
 In 2014, the event reached 32 clubs and decided to hold pat there.
 In that time, some newer members were starting to make their mark.